What’s the difference between total and free testosterone?

 Total testosterone is a total measure of testosterone in the bloodstream — both free and bound.
 Levels are measured by an analyser directly.

-On the other hand, free testosterone is the concentration of testosterone in the blood that is not attached to proteins.
+Free testosterone is the concentration of testosterone in the blood that is not attached to proteins.
 Only about 2–5% of testosterone is free.

 How is free testosterone calculated?